Will be extra large size

 Passport and vaccinations:

 We were called for help by workers of a Chicken abattoir.
 They were inundated with puppies hiding in the machinery, etc. Poor, sweet Bear, along with his 8 siblings and numerous other dogs, was one of those abandoned in the chicken abattoir.
-Bear is a typical sweet and lively puppy, although understandably, still a little nervous at the moment and his new family will need to have the time to dedicate to caring for a growing puppy, supporting him with development and training.
+Bear is a typical sweet and lively young dog, although understandably, still a little nervous at the moment and his new family will need to have the time to dedicate to caring for him, supporting him with development and training.
 If you think you can meet Bear’s needs please fill out a registration form and one of our rehoming team will be in touch.

 Thank you for your interest in Bear.
 If you would like to apply to adopt one of our dogs, please read the ‘How do I Adopt’ pages, where you can find more information about the process and the costs involved.